Lajjun: Geography

 Nearby localities included, the destroyed village of Ayn al-Mansi to the northwest, and the surviving villages of Zalafa to the south, Bayada and Musheirifa to the southwest, and Zububa (part of the Palestinian territories) to the southeast.
 The largest town near al-Lajjun was Umm al-Fahm, to the south.

 History

 Bronze and Iron Ages

-Lajjun is about 1 km south of Tel Megiddo, also called Tell al-Mutasallim, which is identified with ancient Megiddo.
+Lajjun is about 1 km south of Tel Megiddo, Arabic name: Tell al-Mutasallim, which is identified with ancient Megiddo.
 During the rule of the Canaanites and then the Israelites, Megiddo, located on the military road leading from Asia to Egypt and in a commanding situation, was heavily fortified by both peoples.